Origin story

 For the next 6 months 'Berry worked his way through the 90's traditional pipe maker progression, like Poshy did years before.
 Leraning the fundementals of lampworking as well as pipemaking, 'Berry worked through a variety of shaping and patternwork, specializing in fumework.

-After studying with Poshy 'Berry moved into a group studio, with RobGeorge (legal spelling believe it or not) to begin the journey of solo work.
+After studying with Poshy 'Berry moved into a group studio, with RobGeorge to begin the journey of solo work, but also the beggining of collabrotive work from pieces to studios.

-Later a new studio opened in Orlando known as "the Squirrels Nest" which 'Berry would be invited to, move into, accepting, This marked the beggining of his tutelage with the late great, Eric "BoneLord" Swartz,
+Later a new studio opened in Orlando known as "the Squirrels Nest" which 'Berry would be invited to, move into.
+This marked the beggining of his tutelage with the late great, Eric "BoneLord" Swartz,

-a friend and mentor Eric would become the biggest impact on 'Berry's career.
+a friend and mentor Eric would become the biggest impact on 'Berry's early career.

 After the squirrles nest disipation, 'Berry would work in a home studio briefly, before building a new studio with a partner, Old Kinderhook.